 - 1. Have the buildings painted/numbered to allow for fast identification for responding units. - 2.
 School visitor procedures and processes reviewed for all office staff. - 3.
-Conduct annual training of site emergency response staff in search and rescue, first aid, CPR, triage. - 4.
-Ensure that all new staff is trained in district safety procedures. - 5.
-Conduct a review of the last year's accident reports to see if any areas on campus are in need of upgrade or repair. - 6.
-Review field area conditions to ensure a safe environment for PE activities.
+Conduct annual training of sites emergency response staff in search and rescue, first aid, CPR, triage. - 4.
+Ensure that all new staff are trained in district safety procedures. - 5.
+Enhance fencing along Vine Street. - 6.
+Update address with city for temporary facility to ensure rapid response to correct address.